 Research at Mangalore Institute of Oncology

-enter At MIO we understand that in addition to providing effective treatment and empathetic caring, research on topics of local relevance.
-Our approach in research has been more on a integrative approach with Ayurveda and Modern Medical Sciences for patient care and the results from our studies have demonstrated that cancer can be managed more effectively through a vast array of integrative approach.
+At MIO we understand that in addition to providing effective treatment and empathetic caring, research is done on topics of local relevance.
+Our approach in research has been more an integrative approach with Ayurveda and modern medical sciences for patient care and the results from our studies have demonstrated that cancer can be managed more effectively through a vast array of integrative approach.
 The benefits derived from our commitment to research have led to better acceptance of treatment and dramatically improved the quality of life of our patients.

-ikili opsiyon piyasaları Radiation is a very important treatment for oral cancers.
-However one of the common side effects is development of severe ulcers.
+Radiation is a very important treatment for oral cancer.
+However, one of the common side effects is development of severe ulcers.
 These ulcers are very painful and affect nutrition and quality of life of the patient, and contribute to local and systemic infections.
 It is often the dose limiting factor, interfering with the intensification of radiation therapy.

-follow url The Departments of Radiation Oncology, Oncodentistry and Ayurveda conducted a study to see the effectiveness of applying/gargling with honey and turmeric in reducing the radiation ulcers.
-The results showed that gargling with turmeric/honey by oral cancer patients undergoing radiation therapy caused a significant reduction in the ulcers.
-The results of the study have been published in the famous Integrative Cancer Therapeutics.
-2014 May;13(3):201-10.
+The departments of radiation oncology, oncodentistry and ayurveda conducted a study to see the effectiveness of applying/gargling with honey and turmeric in reducing the ulcers due to radiation.
+The results showed that gargling with turmeric/honey by patients with oral cancer undergoing radiation therapy caused a significant reduction in the ulcers.
+The results of the study have been published in the famous Integrative Cancer Therapeutics journal.

-see url Cancer chemotherapy induced nausea and vomiting is among the most intensive side effects and critical concerns for patients with cancer.
+Chemotherapy induced nausea and vomiting is most intensive side effects and critical concerns for patients with cancer.
 Most of these patients experience nausea and vomiting after chemotherapy.
 Sometimes, this is so annoying that it may prevent them from continuing the therapy.
-Therefore its prevention is must for better response and completion of the treatment.
-At MIO the staffs of Chemotherapy and Ayurveda section carried out a preliminary study to observe the effect of lemon juice containing ginger or mint or both in preventing the chemotherapy and radiotherapy-induced nausea and vomiting.
+Therefore its prevention is a must for better response and completion of the treatment.
+At MIO, we carried a preliminary study to observe the effect of lemon juice containing ginger or mint or both in preventing the chemotherapy and radiotherapy-induced nausea and vomiting.

-citas gratis en argentina The results showed that people patients who took ginger base d lemon juice had reduced nausea feeling and also had a better quality of life.
-The incidence of nausea and vomiting was reduced by nearly half and without reducing the cancer treatment efficacy and benefit.
-Our study shows for the first time that drinking lemon juice containing ginger and mint was very useful.
-Ginger and mint have been a part of Ayurvedic and home medicine and used regularly by people.
-The data has been presented at a National conference and has been communicated for publication
+The results showed that patients who took ginger based lemon juice had reduced feeling of nausea and also had a better quality of life.
+The incidence of nausea and vomiting was reduced by nearly half without reducing the treatment efficacy and benefit.
+Our study shows that drinking lemon juice containing ginger and mint was very useful.
+Ginger and mint have been a part of Ayurveda and home remedies and used regularly by people.
+The data has been presented at a national conference and has been communicated for publication

-At MIO the staffs of Radiotherapy and Ayurveda section carried out a study to observe the effect of Aloe vera based turmeric based cream in preventing the radiation-induced skin burns.
-The results have shown that both these creams were useful in delaying and reducing the radiation-induced skin damage in the skin of Head and Neck and Breast cancer patients.
-These results are extremely significant and holds promise as a safe and effective prophylactic treatment for radiodermatitis.
+At MIO the staff of radiotherapy and ayurveda section carried out a study to observe the effect of aloe vera and turmeric based cream in preventing the radiation-induced skin burns.
+The results have shown that both these creams were useful in delaying and reducing radiation-induced skin damage on the skin of patients with head & neck and breast cancer.
+These results are extremely significant and hold promise as a safe and effective prophylactic treatment for radiodermatitis.
 The data has been presented at a National conference and has been communicated for publication

-We at MIO have been using SBRT in treating complicated cancers like elderly.
+We at MIO have been using SBRT in treating complicated cancers.
 The results indicate that SBRT is effective in control of cancer, helps rapid recovery and the re-integration of the cancer survivor in to their work and society.
-This has also reduced the cost factor, when compared to surgery or chemotherapy and also reduces the stress on the patient and the caregivers.
+This has also reduced the cost factor, when compared to surgery or chemotherapy and also reduces the stress on the patient and caregivers.
 The data has been presented at a National conference and has been communicated for publication.